ViaHero · October 9, 2018

 Some costs of travel are constant all year long, but some things, like plane tickets and accommodations, vary in cost depending on the time of year.
 Here’s a quick reference guide.

-Peak Season: December to March, July and August
+Peak Season: December to March, July

 - Plane tickets: Prices start around $400 from the east coast of the USA and $500 from the west coast.